"Ever tried. Ever failed. No matter. Try again. Fail again. Fail better."

 by Brian O’Connell

 ….Lee Delong gives a master class in delivery and control—the ability to relate the text to the audience without so much as a stutter should not be underestimated.
 The more reduced and undetermined the language is, the more potential meanings and significations its words take on.
 All the major themes of Beckett’s work are present—the futility of expression, the poverty of language and the problematic relationship between narrator and auditor.
-Not quite a troll in the park then, but certainly worth the effort….
+Not quite a stroll in the park then, but certainly worth the effort….

 Sunday Independent, April 17, 2005